 Based on the true story of Neale Donald Walsch after he unexpectedly breaks his neck in a car accident and loses his job.
 Soon after, we witness his transformation from your everyday guy to a homeless bum struggling just to stay alive.
 Neale's eye-opening roller coaster ride takes us through his emotional battle to get enough food, make friends and regain his life.
 And just when things seem to be going his way, they get worse.
 Feeling like a complete failure in all aspects of his life, Neale, full of anger and bitterness asks God a pile of demanding questions.
 Much to his disbelief, Neale received his answers!
 The unworldly conversations that follow end up being read by over 7 million people in 36 languages around the world.

-NEW!
 Begin learning NT Greek today

 Ever had a hankering to know a bit more about Greek of the Christian New Testament?

 Learn at your own pace, in your own time, for free.
 If you wish, begin at the basic level which assumes no prior knowledge and work your way through the 50 lessons, with an option to save your progress.

 Login with your library card details and select the Greek (Koine) language option from the over 40 available on Mango languages.